Bishop Borgess High School: Sports

 Like Michigan State University, the school colors were green and white (also gold), and sports teams were known as the Spartans.
 Boys had teams for football, baseball, basketball, track, cross-country, soccer, and tennis.
 Girls had teams for softball, swimming, basketball, track and volleyball.
 The school was a member of Detroit's Catholic High School League and the Michigan High School Athletic Association (MHSAA).

-Bishop Borgess is most known for its Girls Basketball team which won three State Championships (1993, 1995 and 1997) and is one of only five schools in Michigan history to have two Miss Basketball award winners from their school, Maxann Reese (1995) and Aiysha Smith (1997).
+Bishop Borgess is most known for its Girls Basketball team, which won three State Championships (1993, 1995 and 1997).
+It is one of only five schools in Michigan history to have two Miss Basketball award winners from their school: Maxann Reese (1995) and Aiysha Smith (1997).
 Maxann Reese was a first-team All-Big Ten player at Michigan State and went on to play in the WNBA.
 Aiysha Smith played at St. John's and LSU and also played in the WNBA.
 The Girls Basketball coach Dave Mann received multiple Coach of the Year awards during his 11 years at Bishop Borgess.

-In 1997 the boys basketball team made history by winning the school's first ever Boys State Championship, coached by Roosevelt Barnes in only his second year as head coach.
+In 1997, the boys basketball team made history by winning the school's first ever Boys State Championship, coached by Roosevelt Barnes in only his second year as head coach.
 The following year, the boys basketball team won the Catholic League Championship but lost to Detroit Cass Tech in the City Championship game at Calihan Hall by the score of 73–68.
-The Spartans fell short of a back to back state title and were eliminated from the State playoffs in the Regional finals to eventual State Champion St. Martin DePorres.
+The Spartans fell short of a back-to-back state title and were eliminated from the State playoffs in the Regional finals to eventual State Champion St. Martin DePorres.
 Bishop Borgess was led in both years by Aaron "A.J" Jessup and Sam Hoskin, who both went on to have successful Division I college basketball careers.